Canain/webpack-ts-preact/README.md

-# Boilerplate for making Modern Web Apps with small script size
+# Boilerplate for making React apps with a small script size

 Libraries/Tools used: